-AmNav directs you to the comments from AWO, contained in Appendix A. CARB's decision to exempt about 1,570 commercial fishing vessels (approximately 40% of the total CHC population) from the rule is arbitrary and capricious.
-This decision places 100% of the emission reduction burden of the CHC rule on 60% of the vessel population.
+Foss directs you to the comments from AWO, contained in Appendix A. CARB's decision to exempt about 1,570 commercial fishing vessels (approximately 40% of the total CHC population) from the rule is

 CARB's rationale for excluding these vessels apply to the towing vessels that operate in coastal and international trade.
 Specifically: